SBoudrias/Inquirer.js/README.md

 Salesforce fork of [SBoudrias/Inquirer.js](https://github.com/SBoudrias/Inquirer.js).

-Please post any issues related to this fork to [salesforcecli/cli](https://github.com/salesforcecli/cli/issues)
+Post any issues related to this fork to [salesforcecli/cli](https://github.com/salesforcecli/cli/issues).

 This module is temporary and may be removed at anytime.
 Please **DO NOT** use this module as direct dependency.